-Adam has been raising funds for amazing nonprofits for 15 years, previously with Minnesota Children’s Museum and the Fort Wayne (IN) Philharmonic.
-Now, he spends his days connecting with the Library’s many Friends and is often overwhelmed by their astonishing generosity.
+Adam has been raising funds for amazing nonprofits for nearly 20 years, previously with Minnesota Children’s Museum and the Fort Wayne (IN) Philharmonic.
+Now, he spends his days helping guide organizational strategy and connecting with the Library’s many Friends.
 He, along with our Friends, is rooted and compelled by the belief that the Library can impact virtually any human from any background in real and powerful ways.

 (612) 543-8114 | email@example.com

 Phil fell in love with Minnesota when he moved here for law school, and he strongly believes that our libraries are the greatest illustration of what makes Hennepin County such a special place.
 For him, libraries represent opportunity, inclusion, growth, and a place where curiosity can be both fed and satiated.

 After graduating, Phil worked as a public defender in Anchorage, Alaska for several years before the allure of Minnesota became too much to withstand any longer.
 He parlayed his legal background into account management and business to business software sales roles at Thomson Reuters, Oracle, and Digital River.
 Phil is predisposed to focus on people, so a transition into major gift fundraising was a natural evolution.
 Immediately before joining Friends of HCL, Phil was a Major Gift Officer for his alma mater, the University of Minnesota Law School.

 As Events Manager, Rob plans memorable experiences for all of our event attendees.
 Whether organizing Pen Pals, Talk of the Stacks, or other donor events, Rob is working hard behind-the-scenes to make sure our programs and events run smoothly.